thisisrandy/catan-randomizer/README.md

 - _The Rivers of Catan_: As described in the manual.
 - _The Rivers & Lakes of Catan_: Combination of _Rivers_ & _Fishermen_ scenarios.
-  Fishing tiles aren't supported yet.
-As the 2 & 12 chits go unused, if either of those numbers are rolled or drawn from the Event Card stack, distribute fish to players with cities or settlements adjacent to the lake and then roll/draw again until a number 3-11 comes up.
+  - Fishing tiles aren't supported yet.
+  - As the 2 & 12 chits go unused, if either of those numbers are rolled or drawn from the Event Card stack, distribute fish to players with cities or settlements adjacent to the lake and then roll/draw again until a number 3-11 comes up.
+  - If a 2 or 12 Event Card increases any player's resource card count, their card count remains as it was at the beginning of the turn for the purposes of a 7 roll.
+For example, if _Plentiful Year_ (2) is drawn and a player's card count increases to 8, they are not penalized if the next card is a 7.
 - _The Caravans_: As described in the manual.
 - _Barbarian Attack_: As described in the manual.
 Numbers and terrain are shuffled in two separate ("inner" and "outer") groups.
 It isn't possible to